Replace Tool Chest Drawer Slides: 5 Steps for

 • From the Drawer: The drawer-side component of the slide is typically attached with screws.
 Unscrew all fasteners holding the slide to the side of the drawer.
 For some designs, you might need to press a square tab and use a mallet to unclip the slide from the drawer.

 • From the Tool Chest: Similarly, unscrew the cabinet-side component of the slide from the inside of the tool chest.
 If screws are hidden or difficult to access, a flathead screwdriver can sometimes be wedged between the slide and the cabinet to lift and unlatch it.
-For cases where rivets were used instead of screws, you will need to drill out the rivet heads using an appropriate drill bit or burr, then push the rivet body through [3 from search 3].
+For cases where rivets were used instead of screws, you will need to drill out the rivet heads using an appropriate drill bit or burr, then push the rivet body through.
 Keep any reusable screws organized if you plan to use them with the new slides, although new slides often come with their own hardware.

 Step 3: Install the New Slides onto the Drawer

 New drawer slides usually come as a single unit but can be separated into their individual components—one part attaches to the drawer, and the other to the cabinet.
 Separate the drawer-side component from the main slide assembly.
 Carefully align this component with the pre-drilled holes on the side of your drawer, or mark new pilot holes if necessary.
 Ensure the slide is oriented correctly (it should extend towards the front of the drawer).
 Secure it in place with screws, being careful not to overtighten them, which could strip the material or deform the slide.
-If your original slides were riveted, use the supplied rivets and a rivet gun to attach the new slide part to the drawer [3 from search 3].
+If your original slides were riveted, use the supplied rivets and a rivet gun to attach the new slide part to the drawer.

 Step 4: Mount the New Slides to the Tool Chest